Bhavesh299/Ssense_Clone/README.md

 ## About

-This is a clone of the SSense website (url : https://www.ssense.com/en-in)
+This is a clone of the Ssense website (url : https://www.ssense.com/en-in)

 SSENSE is a multi-brand retailer based in Montreal, Canada specialising in the sale of designer fashion and high end streetwear.